ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 **In all cases, the secretariat acts not as content owner, all signatures and certificates must be provided by attendees.**

-Note 1: The curent DGCG design allows for list to be up to date in real time (i.e., it is dynamically generated from a database with the most up to date information then available.
-So the here aggregated is the output of a data query to given parameters against the uploaded data by the member states) The technical requirement is lighter - the lists should be updated within 24 hours of any change submitted by a member state.
+Note 1: The current DGCG design allows for the list to be up to date in real-time (i.e., it is dynamically generated from a database with the most up to date information available at this point in time.
+So the here aggregated list is the output of a data query to given parameters against the uploaded data by the Member States).
+The technical requirement is lighter - the lists should be updated within 24 hours of any change submitted by a Member State.

 Note 2: While data integrity is important from a security perspective, there are no confidentiality requirements for the lists of CSCAs and DSCs.